-If you have less RAM installed don your Windows machine, then you can increase virtual memory size on Windows 10 computer to boost its performance.
+If you have less RAM installed on your Windows machine, then you can increase the virtual memory size of Windows 10/11 computers to boost their performance.
 Yes, you heard that right, there is a way to use your hard disk or a solid-state drive as a temporary RAM on your PC.
 The process is very easy to set up, and it works flawlessly.
-What it does is it savs a certain portion of your hard disk as a temporary RAM and use it for performing all task.
+What it does is save a certain portion of your hard disk as temporary RAM and use it for performing all tasks.
 With this, you need to spend a lot of money on buying more RAM.
-Since you can expand RAM using the concept of virtual memory in Windows 10 PC.
+Since you can expand RAM using the concept of virtual memory in Windows 10/11 PC.

 Applications and software use RAM to run on your system.
 However, there is also another type of memory a virtual memory, which is a pagefile that Windows uses to make the experience more smooth and to do tasks that a low RAM cant do.
 Windows uses some memory from your internal storage and converts it into a temporary RAM.
 Depending on the software and applications, how much RAM it consumes Windows can adjust the Virtual Memory.

 However, Virtual Memory is not a permanent replacement for RAM; if you try to play high-end games on a low-end PC, it will probably crash because Virtual Memory is not used to handle such tasks; it just gives the system some sense of stability.
 Using virtual memory minimizes the load on the actual RAM, which is very convenient for the user to have a smooth experience on Windows.

 How to Increase Virtual Memory Size on Windows 10/11?

 The default paging file is not sufficient for all PC.
 If you have a low-end PC probably you will encounter error messages, or your software will start to crash.
 You can do multitask.
 There are two ways to increase your virtual RAM.
 Read the following guide to learn how to increase your virtual memory.

 Increase your Virtual Memory Size by tweaking some system settings